mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

 2. When accessing data via indexing (with `[]`), violations such as out of bounds access or missing keys result in a panic.
 3. For data structures where replacing an existing value is meaningful (like maps) successful insertions typically return the previous value, if any.

-As such, our API is also designed to follow these guidelines.
+As such, we are going to design our public-facing array API with these principles in mind.

 And now let us implement get and set methods: